Codecademy/docs/content/general/concepts/binary-search-tree/terms/inorder-traversal/inorder-traversal.md

 ---
 Title: 'Inorder Traversal'
-Description: 'A method of traversing a binary search tree by first traversing the left subtree, then the root, then traversing the right subtree.'
+Description: 'A depth-first search algorithm for a binary search tree that first traverses the left subtree, then the root, then traverses the right subtree.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'